-As-a-service often refers to cloud services aimed at supporting an application or infrastructure deployment.
-With these services, a premium is paid for licensed access to a managed and maintained technology and in some cases the supporting physical infrastructure.
-As-a-service solutions can eliminate uncertainty, allow greater focus on competitive competencies, and be invoiced in affordable installments.
+As-a-service usually refers to cloud services aimed at supporting an application or infrastructure deployment.
+With these services, premium is paid for licensed access to a managed and maintained technology and in some cases the supporting physical infrastructure.
+As-a-service solutions can eliminate uncertainty, allow greater focus on competitive competencies, and be paid for in affordable installments.

 As technology continues to form more purpose-built integrations within the physical world, hardware infrastructure faces greater demands and cost constraints.
 Variables like obsolescence, maintenance, provisioning, installation, power, and cabling contribute to companies choosing to manage mobility within their organization on a service basis.

 Below are four common and evolving as-a-service models for enterprise: